 - How hard it will be to rank in Google for each keyword

-On top of that, the keywords you discover will spark your imagination and help you come up with tons of new posts.
+On top of that, the keywords you track will spark your imagination and help you come up with tons of new posts.
 And let’s be honest, one of the hardest parts of running a blog is consistently coming up with new post ideas.

 Where does the traffic come from?